OrientedPlanarDiagram#

 arcs

-Return a view of the diagram's arcs, represented as pairs of endpoints.
+Return a view of arcs (pairs of endpoints).

 crossings